← Back to ResourcesBreed Guides

 Calgary force-free trainers?

-Behavioral medication?
+Behavioural medication?

 Most Bassets never need it.
 Specific cases: severe SA, severe noise phobia (Stampede), adult-onset reactivity, senior cognitive dysfunction, chronic pain.
-Fluoxetine ($30–$60/mo), trazodone ($15–$30/dose), sileo ($50–$80/tube).
-Vet behaviorist consult $300–$500.
+Fluoxetine ($30 to $60/mo), trazodone ($15 to $30/dose), sileo ($50 to $80/tube).
+Always work with your vet or a veterinary behaviourist (consult roughly $300 to $500).

-Stairs & furniture rules — full enumeration?
+Stairs and furniture rules, full enumeration?

 Calgary winter paw care?